nupoor-ka/VLM_brick_kilns/README.md

 ## Overview

-Brick kilns are small, spatially clustered structures, often located in remote or rural areas.
+Brick kilns are small structures, often located in remote or rural areas.
 Their detection in satellite imagery is difficult due to:

 - Low image resolution
 - Sparse annotations